jawws88/datasci-congressional-data/django/congressionaldata/README.md

 Suppose you want to store the key value pair SOMEVAR="secretvalue"

 Travis will generate an RSA keypair exposing the public key at https://api.travis-ci.org/repos/somevar/key.
 The private key will remain secret known only to travis.
 The cli tool will use this new public key to encrypt the key value pair.
-The --add flag will immediately upload this encrypted keyvalue pair to travis keeping the encrypted secret out of the repo.
+The --add flag will immediately add this encrypted keyvalue pair to the travis.yml file.

-Optionally, you may remove the --add flag to generate the encrypted secret locally and put it in the travis.yml manually.
-You will also have to specify the organization and repository the secret will belong to, as secrets are not shared across repositories.

 ```bash
 travis encrypt SOMEVAR="secretvalue" --add -r <organization>/<repository>